mrachuta/shell-scripts/README.md

 ## Project name

-this is not a project - this is a library of bash scripts
+this is not a project - this is a library of bash scripts.
+Each of scripts was written due to private needs/requirements.

 ## Table of contents

 * [General info](#general-info)
 * [gdirvemounter](#gdrivemounter)
 * [vpsconfigurator](#vpsconfigurator)

 ## General info

 Each of the scripts is used to realize another task.
 Scripts was written due to personally requirements.
 You can use it, modify and do everything that you want.

 ## gdrivemounter
-Python 3.
-File was compilled to executable using pyInstaller.

-Code was tested on following platforms:

-a) Windows 8.1 (PL-PL) (x64) with Python 3.7.1
-b) Windows 8.1 (EN-US) (x64) with Python 3.6.4
-c) Windows 7 (PL-PL) (x64) with Python 3.7.1

-Used libraries:
-DOPISAĆ i ZROBIĆ PLIK Z REQUIREMENTS
+Script was prepared to be used together with google-drive-ocalmfuse package.
+Because gdo has no service-agent, script can be easily adapted as base for service daemon.
+It can be also used as separate script, to manually mount and umount multiple (or single) drives.

+For more info check source.

 ## vpsconfigurator

-1. Clone git repo to localhost,
-2. Install required packages (optional, if you want to use pyresizer as Python script)
+Script is used to automate initial configuration of VPS.
+It creates the new user, set password and install necessary software.
+Still in development to exclude as much as possible manually typing.